This creamy strawberry mousse with addition of cream cheese is smooth, refreshing and simplest summer dessert when strawberries are in season.

 Ingredients for strawberry mousse

-This strawberry mousse is made with fresh strawberries, a little of cream cheese, gelatin, so it can settle and hold well together and heavy cream (whipping cream) for the fluffiness.
+This strawberry mousse is made with fresh strawberries, a small amount of cream cheese, gelatin, so it can settle and hold well together and whipping cream for the fluffiness.
 If you do not like cream cheese, you can substitute for sour cream or Greek yogourt.
-Sour cream or yogourt will add a little tangy, refreshing taste to this strawberry mousse.
-But because I love creamy texture from cream cheese, I will still add a little 1/2 of a cup of soft cream cheese.

 How to make strawberry mousse

-Purée the strawberries
+Step 1 – Purée the strawberries

-Assemble the strawberry mousse
+Step 4 – Assemble the strawberry mousse

 Tips and tricks

-If you would like to cut a bit on the heaviness, use sour cream or Greek yogourt instead of the cream cheese.
+Use Greek yogourt or sour cream instead of cream cheese: If you would like to cut a bit on the heaviness, use sour cream or Greek yogourt instead of the cream cheese.
 It will be less heavy and still very delicious.

 More strawberry recipes